Privacy Policy

 Website: schoolgle.co.uk

-This policy was last reviewed in March 2026.
+This policy was last reviewed in May 2026.
 We will review it at least annually or when there are significant changes to our processing activities.
 Any material changes will be communicated to account holders by email.